buraksezer/olric/README.md

 err := db.Shutdown(context.Background())
 ```

-This will stop background tasks, then call **Shutdown** methods of HTTP server and memberlist, respectively.
+This will stop background tasks and servers, synchronizes in-memory data to the disk if persistence is enabled.
+Finally purges in-memory data and quits.

 ### Put